haykam821/Pling/README.md

 1. Download Pling from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/pling/files) or [GitHub](https://github.com/haykam821/Pling/releases).
 2. Place the downloaded file in your `mods` folder.

+## Configuration

+The configuration can be edited with the `config/pling.json` file or using the [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu) mod.
+Descriptions for each configuration option are available in-game when using Mod Menu.

 ## Usage

-When Minecraft is finished loading (either on startup or from resource pack changes), a pling sound will play.
+When Minecraft is finished loading (either on startup or from resource pack changes), a customizable pling sound will play.